 The frog who appears to be wearing a ninja mask was carved of Picasso marble by Frankie Chattin.
 1.25 by 1.75 inches, $200.
 The amber Mountain Lion is by Rosella and Loubert Soseeah.
 2 inches and $150.
 A fantastically carved lizard made of Picasso marble by Bernie Laselute.
 Just under 3 inches and $90.

-The turtle was made of glass by Daphne Quam.
-2.5 inches and $60.
+The pipestone squirrel is by Gilbert Lonjose.
+1.75 inches and $36.
 A wonderstone bear by Ron Lunasee.
 2 inches and $45.
 An antler eagle by Elfina Hustito.
 1.5 inches tall. $48.
 This racoon by Enrike Leekya has found a treasure.
 Made of Zuni stone.
 2 inches tall and $60.

 A wonderful Picasso marble lizard by Lance Cheama.
 Just over 3.5 inches long. $240.
 The bald eagle is by Ryan Bobelu.
 2 inches and $60.

 The dolomite badger is by Danette Laate.
 3 inches and $45.
-Here are two frogs by Reynold Lunasee.
-They are around one inch (give or take a bit) and $42.
-The one on the left is made of dolomite and the one on the right is marble.
-The house cat was carved out of onyx by Loubert and Rosella Soseah.
-1.25 inches and SOLD.
+Here is marble frog by Reynald Lunasee.
+1 inch and $42.
+The house cat was carved out of dolomite by Rosella Lunasee.
+1.5 inches and $60.

-An alabaster bear with a black nose by Delving Leekya.
-Just under 2.5 inches and $50.
+An alabaster bear by Rosella Lunasee.
+2 inches and $65.
 The shell eagle is 2.75 inches long and made by Evalena Boone. $60.
 A sandstone bear by Darrell Westika.
 3.5 inches long and $90.
-Here is a jasper bear bear by Ronnie Lunasee.
-Just under 2.5 inches and $50.
+Here is a small onyx bear by Bennie Bacy.
+1.75 inches and $30.

 Claudia Peina made this antler corn maiden.
 2.5 inches tall and $260.
 The elk antler Pueblo maidens were carved by Troy Sice.
 3 inches tall and $375.
 The bear at right, who is clearly ready for a night on the town, was carved of an unusual piece of sodalite.
 Eddington Hannaweeke made good use of the pinkish inclusion in the stone.
 2 1/8 inch tall and $125.

 A howling coyote by Jayne Quam, inlayed moon and stars.
 1.5 inches and $66.
-The alabaster bear is a by Loubert and Rosella Soseah.
-1.75 inches and $50.
+The marble horned lizard is by Sedrick Banteah.
+1.5 inches and SOLD.
 The marble pig is by Delvin Leekya.
 2.5 inches and $60.
 Next is a bear by Wilson Romero that measures 4.5 inches and is $60.

-A septarian bear by Todd Westika.
-4 inches and $185.
-This small serpentine turtle is by Marilyn Quam.
-1 inch and SOLD.
+A onyx squirrel is by Rosella and Loubert Soseah.
+2.5 inches and $60.
+This alabaster bird has inlayed wings and tail, by Delvin Leekya.
+3 inches and $45.
 A Pueblo maiden carved of jet, with a mosaic back, by Chad Quandelacy.
 2/5 inches tall and $300.

 Robert Weahkee carved this large owl out of antler.
 It is 4.25 inches tall and $240.
 Next is a bear by Kendric Lawaikete.
 2 inches and $90.
 The onyx used for this bobcat by Loubert and Rosella Soseeah is beautiful.
 2 inches and $75.

-On the left is a marble bird by Elroy Pablito, 2.75 inches and $36.
+On the left is a serpentine owl by Jonas Hustitio.
+2 inches and $45.
 Next is serpentine frog by Sedrick Banteah.
 Just under 2 inches and $40.
 Last is a big mouth bass made of Picasso marble by Bernard Laselute.
 Just under 1.5 inches and $50.

 An alabaster mountain lion standing on a carved arrowhead by Melvin Sandoval of San Felipe pueblo.
 3.5 inches long and $200.
 Next is a mother of pearl snake by Andrew Quam.
 3 inches and $50.
 Last is a marble frog with a shell dragonfly on its back by Daisy Natewa.
 1.5 inches and $70.